THERAPIST FOR DEPRESSION

 For moderate to severe depression, medication including anti-depressant medication along with psychotherapy can be effective.
 Philadelphia Wellness can provide effective psychotherapy for depression including cognitive-behavioral therapy (CBT), interpersonal therapy, and psychodynamic therapy.
 As a part of treatment, referrals to Psychiatrists and Psychiatric Nurse Practitioners will be given to assess whether medication is appropriate.

-Mike at Philadelphia Wellness Therapy works with multiple modalities to help to treat depression.
-Feel free to schedule a free consultation.
+Mike at Philadelphia Wellness Therapy is a licensed, professional therapist who works with multiple modalities to help to treat depression.
+Reach out to schedule a free consultation.